HealthTech SaaS Development: Compliance, Architecture, and What It Actually Costs

 No clinical safety officer.
 Building a clinical decision support tool without a Clinical Safety Officer is non-compliant.
 The CSO must be involved from the design phase, not added as an afterthought before submission.

 Zulbera builds custom SaaS platforms for HealthTech founders with GDPR special category data architecture, audit logging, and NHS Digital compliance built in from the foundation.
-If you are scoping a digital health product, request a private consultation.
+If you are scoping a digital health product, request a HealthTech architecture call or a private consultation.